 The British fine-tuned old Hindu concepts and classified certain races as a martial class.
 They brought this concept into play with their experience of battle with Indians.
 Thus races like the Sikhs and Gurkhas who had given a harrowing time to the British in battle were given pride of place in the recruitment to the Indian army.
 The British formed the infantry regiments on caste lines.
-In a way, this was a good idea as India is a vast continent and living style and food habits of the castes are different.
+In a way, this was a good idea as India is a vast continent and the living style and food habits of the castes are different.
 The English had one particular caste or sect in a regiment and Sikh regiments had only Sikh soldiers, while the Dogra regiments had onlyDogras.
 Dogras are a martial clan from the Jammu region.

 Success of Caste Based Regiments

-In actual battle conditions these regiments performed great deeds and during the first world war, the battles in the Middle East against the Turks were an example of what these regiments achieved.
+In actual battle conditions, these regiments performed great deeds and during the first world war, the battles in the Middle East against the Turks were an example of what these regiments achieved.
 These regiments in effect defeated the Ottoman empire.
-One can also recollect the role of the Punjab and Sikh troops in lifting the siege of Peking during the Boxer rebellion in China.
-In World War II the Germans, who faced the units of the British Indian army were suitably impressed and later formed the India legion to fight alongside the Wehrmacht.
+One can also recollect the role of the Punjab and Sikh troops in lifting the siege of Peking during the Boxer Rebellion in China.
+In World War II, the Germans, who faced the units of the British Indian army were suitably impressed and later formed the India Legion to fight alongside the Wehrmacht.

-The officer who commanded these regiments were 99% English though in the mid-twentieth century a sprinkling of Indians made it to the officer cadre.
+The officer who commanded these regiments was 99% English though in the mid-twentieth century a sprinkling of Indians made it to the officer cadre.
 After India became independent, these caste-based regiments continued in the Indian army.
 In 4 wars from 1947, these same regiments have acquitted them creditably and the creation of Bangladesh is a direct corollary of the use of these caste-based troops under the overall field commander Lt General Sagat Singh

 The Indian army is a formidable force and is the 4th largest army in the world.
 But unlike other armies, it is unique in some aspects.
 One of these is the division of the army regiments on the basis of caste.
 Though the army has now some mixed regiments, yet one cannot see that caste-based troops of the Indian army will ever be history.
 The culture of caste is too strongly embedded in the Indian psyche and one can be sure that in times to come the caste-based regiments of the Infantry will remain.